-The Plenary is asked to review and approve this update of the GEO 2017-2019 Work Programme.
+The Plenary is asked to review and approve the GEO 2017-2019 Work Programme.

 Validation of the Work Programme is constituted by the confirmation from Members and Participating Organizations (POs) of the contributions that are identified in the description of the activities.